hhu-stups/prolog-jupyter-kernel/README.md

 The directory [notebooks/nbgrader_example](./notebooks/nbgrader_example) provides an example of a **course directory** for the [nbgrader extension](https://nbgrader.readthedocs.io/en/stable/).

+The kernel has been used to prepare some [notebooks for teaching logic programming](https://gitlab.cs.uni-duesseldorf.de/general/stups/prob-teaching-notebooks/-/tree/master/logic_programming).

 Additionally, the file [jupyter_server_tests.pl](./prolog_server/jupyter_server_tests.pl) defines some **PL-Unit tests**.
 They provide further examples of what kind of code the Prolog server (and therefore the kernel) can handle and what the expected behavior is.